Student Advisory Panel

 Advisory Panel members volunteered their time to acquire identical baskets from an on-campus market and a Foggy Bottom business of their choice.
 They then compared the prices for each item in their basket to assess the market value of GW Dining product offerings and presented their findings to the Student Advisory Panel.

-Plate Waste Poster
+Plate Waste Tracking

 GW Dining organized a research study of plate waste in the all-you-can-eat dining halls during the Fall 2023 semester.
 We then hosted a digital art competition to promote awareness of plate waste in the dining halls.
 To enter, student artists were tasked with creating an engaging design that showcased the sustainability data collected during the research study.
 The winning artwork was then selected by our Student Advisory Panel members and made into posters and digital displays that can be found in all on-campus dining spaces.

-Panel Members
+- Panel Executive Board Members

-Henry Scriven-Young
+ImageHenry Scriven-Young

 Henry is a third-year student studying Political Communication and minoring in Chinese.
 This is his second year as a member of the Panel.
 As a member, he is focusing on sustainability and gathering student feedback from all across campus.
 Henry was also part of the Fall ‘23 Compost Study, in which he volunteered at Shenkman Dining Hall collecting and measuring compostable food waste.
 Henry believes that food brings communities together in ways that words and events simply cannot.
 As a foodie, Henry is looking forward to aiding GW Dining as they work to bring great food to the students of GW.

-Lilly Shaw
+ImageLilly Shaw

 Lilly is a second-year student studying International Business with a Music minor.
 Lilly believes that everyone deserves to have a safe and enjoyable dining experience.
-She is passionate about increasing accessibility on campus and represents Chronic Health Advocates oin the Student Advisory Panel.
+She is passionate about increasing accessibility on campus and represents Chronic Health Advocates on the Student Advisory Panel.
 Understanding the obstacles students with chronic health conditions or disabilities can face around food sensitivity, allergies, and restrictions, she aspires to make the GW Dining experience accessible to all students.